davidho104/AustinHackathon2018/README.md

 ## About

 Have you ever struggled with choosing an outfit or simply lacked fashion sense?
 <br>Wardrobe is an app that will allow users to take snapshots of their various clothing items and store them in the app.
-From then, the user can select a top they own and the app will suggest bottoms to choose from using artificial intelligence and integrated algorithms.
+The user can then  select a top they own and the app will suggest bottoms to choose from using artificial intelligence and integrated algorithms.
 <br>The app makes suggestions by analyzing the predominate color of the clothing items and uses an algorithm to select the complementary color.

 ## Installation